 Acupuncture involves the insertion of extremely fine, sterile disposable needles into appropriate points along the energy pathways, (also called meridians) in the body.
 Depending on the condition being treated and the person’s Qi, the needles are either left in place for about twenty minutes or inserted and removed immediately.

 A herb called moxa is often used to strengthen the Qi or warm the body when there is pain or signs of cold or damp presenting.

 What Can Acupuncture Treat?

 In theory, virtually any complaint can be treated with acupuncture because in Chinese medicine, all illnesses are seen as due to some disharmony.

-Treatment focuses on the constitutional imbalances, rather than simply addressing specific syndromes, which is often the case in conventional Western medicine.
+One of the main advantages of acupuncture is that the treatment focuses on constitutional imbalances, rather than simply addressing specific syndromes, which is often the case in conventional Western medicine.